xvxx/deadwiki/wiki/welcome.md

 Hello, and welcome.

 There are many things you can do with deadwiki.
-Start by editing this page and seeing some of them.
+Start by double clicking this page (if you're using the web UI) to start editing it.

 deadwiki supports all of [CommonMark] and includes exactly one addition: normally when a word is alone in brackets like `[Snippet]`, it's assumed to be a footnote.
-If there's no matching footnote, deadwiki turns it into a wiki link - either to an existing page, or a form to make a new one.
+In deadwiki, however, if there's no matching footnote, it'll turn into a wiki link - either to an existing page, or a form to make a new one.
 Standard wiki stuff.

 - Existing page: [Snippets]
 - New page: [Some page that doesn't exist]

 Check out the [README] for more.

 Enjoy!

 [pulldown-cmark]: https://github.com/raphlinus/pulldown-cmark
 [CommonMark]: https://commonmark.org/